jerome-trc/biomorph/ATTRIB.md

 - SUITX0.png

 Sprites for players and Doppel are courtesy of Skulltag, id Software LLC, DBJ87, Mark Quinn, Anthony Cole, Xim, CaptainToenail, FuzzballFox, and Alando1.

+Fist sprites are courtesy of id Software LLC and Banjo Software, and were edited by Realm667 user That_One_Doom_Mod.

 Assault Handgun sprites are courtesy of Realm667 users JoeyTD and Minigunner, as well as id Software LLC.